Bullpup: Adoption

-The Steyr AUG (selected in 1977) is often cited as the first successful bullpup, being in service with the armed forces of over twenty countries, and becoming the primary rifle of Austria and Australia.
+The Steyr AUG (selected in 1977) is often cited as the first successful bullpup, in service with the armed forces of over twenty countries, and the primary rifle of Austria and Australia.
 It was highly advanced for the 1970s, combining in the same weapon the bullpup configuration, extensive use of polymer, dual vertical grips, an optical sight as standard, and a modular design.
 Highly reliable, light, and accurate, the Steyr AUG showed clearly the potential of the bullpup layout.
 The arrival of the FAMAS in 1978, and its adoption by France emphasized the slide from traditional to bullpup layouts within rifle designs.

 The British resumed their bullpup experiments with the L85, which entered service in 1985.
-Following persistent reliability problems, it was redesigned by the then British-owned Heckler & Koch into the L85A2, to become a fully reliable weapon.
-As of 2016, it is being replaced with the L85A3 which is lighter, more adaptable, and more durable.
+After persistent reliability problems, it was redesigned by the then British-owned Heckler & Koch into the L85A2, to be a fully reliable weapon.
+As of 2016, it was replaced by the L85A3 which is lighter, more adaptable, and more durable.

 Having learned from extensive combat experience, Israel Military Industries developed a bullpup rifle: the Tavor TAR-21.
 The Tavor is light, accurate, fully ambidextrous and reliable (designed to stringent reliability standards to avoid malfunctioning in desert conditions), and is in increasing demand in other countries, notably India.
 The Tavor shares many similarities with the SAR 21 and the South African Vektor CR-21.

 The Chinese People's Liberation Army adopted the Type 95 gun family in 1997, a family of bullpup firearms sharing a common receiver design, which includes the QBZ-95 standard rifle, a carbine and light support weapon variants.
 The Islamic Republic of Iran Army has adopted the KH-2002 in limited numbers.

-Some sniper rifles such as the American Barrett M95 and XM500, German Walther WA 2000 and DSR-1, Chinese QBU-88, Russian SVU, Polish Bor, American Desert Tech SRS and American Desert Tech HTI use the bullpup layout.
+Some sniper rifles such as the American Barrett M95 and XM500, German Walther WA 2000 and DSR-1, Chinese QBU-88, Russian SVU, Polish Bor.
 It is also used for combat shotgun designs such as the Neostead and Kel-Tec KSG.

-Bullpups are currently in service as standard issue rifle by the following armed forces:
+Bullpups are the standard issue rifle for the armed forces of: